hashgraph/hedera-json-rpc-relay/tools/subgraph-example/README.md

 Run `npm run graph-local` or `yarn graph-local`

-Note: The graph node is configure to run against a local instance of the json-rpc-relay.
+Note: The graph node is configured to run against a local instance of the json-rpc-relay.
 If you run the graph-node against a local Hedera node, every time you restart the hedera-node it is recommended to do a clean-up of the graph-node.
 To do this run `npm run graph-local-clean` or `yarn graph-local-clean`

 ### Deploy the subgraph to the local graph-node: